-value Function a uto Instructs FSE to treat the file as if it were unsequenced (default).
+value Function A UTO Instructs FSE to treat the file as if it were unsequenced (default).
 In line editing, FSE automatically generates line numbers when lines are displayed.
-These numbers are provided for reference and are not part of the text of the file BASIC Instructs FSE to assume that the file is sequenced.
-If you ar creating a file and you number the lines, FSE adds zeros to increase the number to five digits and automatically inserts a blank.
-For example, when you type 10The first Line, the line is printed as: 00010 THE FIRST LINE If you don't number the lines, for example The first line FSE prints only the text (without a line number).
-THE FIRST LINE If you insert text using the INSERT directive, FSE automatically generates a sequence number.
-For lines adde to the end of a file, it adds 100 to the last number.
+These numbers are provided for reference and are not part of the text of the file.
+BASIC Instructs FSE to assume that the file is sequenced.
+If you are creating a file and you number the lines, FSE adds zeros to increase the number to five digits and automatically inserts a blank.
+For example, when you type 10The first line, the line is printed as: OOO10 THE FIRST LINE

+00010 THE FIRST LINE

+If you don't number the lines, for example The first line, FSE prints only the text (without a line number).

+THE FIRST LINE

+If you insert text using the INSERT directive, FSE automatically generates a sequence number.
+For lines added to the end of a file, it adds 100 to the last number.
 For example, assume the following lines are the last two lines in a file.

-00010 THE FIRST LINE 00020 THE SECOND LINE If you position the cursor at line 00020 (the last line) and us the INSERT directive to specify I the new line, FSE writes: 00010 THE FIRST LINE 00020 THE SECOND LINE 00120 THE NEW LINE For lines inserted between existing lines, FSE adds half the value of the preceding line.
-If you position the cursor at line 00010 in the preceding example and follow the same procedure, FSE prints:
+00010 THE FIRST LINE 00020 THE SECOND LINE

+If you position the cursor at line 00020 (the last line) and use the INSERT directive to specify I the new line, FSE writes:

-00010 THE FIRST LINE 00015 THE NEW LINE 00020 THE SECOND LINE value Function F ORTRAN The same as BASIC except that it doesn't insert a space between the line number and the first character.
+00010 THE FIRST LINE 00020 THE SECOND LINE 00120 THE NEW LINE value Function F ORTRAN The same as BASIC except that it doesn't insert a space between the line number and the first character.
 N ONE Instructs FSE to treat the file as if it were unsequenced.
 When line editing, FSE displays lines without generating line numbers.